iac-oslo/avnm-labs/docs/labs/lab-05/index.md

 - SSH sessions to spokes VMs only allowed from hub VM
 - RDP traffic is now allowed
-- Any traffic to Internet is denied, except for http, https to `ifconfig.me` from hub VM
+- Any traffic to Internet is denied, except for http and https to `ifconfig.me`

-This business requirement can be implemented using the following Admin Security Rules:
+This business requirement will be implemented using the following Admin Security Rules:

 - deny SSH and RDP to all VNets
-- allow SSH from hub VM (`10.9.0.132`) to spokes VNet
+- allow SSH from hub VM (`10.9.0.132`) to spokes VMs
 - deny Internet access for all VNets
-- allow http and https to `ifconfig.me (34.160.111.145)` from hub VM
+- allow http and https to `ifconfig.me (34.160.111.145)`

 Before we implement these rules, let's check that:
 - it's possible to SSH (via Bastion) to `vm-hub-westeurope`